 “The FDA, the media and physicians need to find better ways to work together to ensure that patients get the medication that they need, while still being protected from potential risks,” Lu said in a Harvard press release.

-In 2016, Harvard researchers say making the process more uniform and transparent could increase the public’s confidence in the warnings.
+In 2016, Harvard researchers stated that making the process more uniform and transparent could increase the public’s confidence in the warnings.
 James Yeh and colleagues at Brigham and Women’s Hospital and Harvard Medical School wrote their opinions in Drug Safety.

 Researchers point to two instances where drug makers approached the FDA to remove black boxes on their medications with weak evidence.